Filozoff/BlogArticles/Article002/article002.md

 }
 ```

 The leaf modifier applies the identifier to a `View`.
 You have may noticed, that the `parentAccessibilityBranch` environment value is nullified for the leaf modifier.
-It prevents further branching creation because is not feasible to grow a branch from a leaf.
+It prevents further branching creation, because is not feasible to grow a branch from a leaf.
 The leaf modifier closes the identifier creation.

 While having all implementation done, let's create an example of a reusable `View`: